sourcecodethai/winston-express-middleware/Readme.md

 ## Route-Specific Whitelists and Blacklists

-New in version 0.2.x is the ability to add whitelist elements in a route.  express-winston adds a `_routeWhitelists` object to the `req`uest, containing `.body`, `.req` and .res` properties, to which you can set an array of 'whitelist' parameters to include in the log, specific to the route in question:
+You can add whitelist elements in a route.  winston-express-middleware adds a `_routeWhitelists` object to the `req`uest, containing `.body`, `.req` and .res` properties, to which you can set an array of 'whitelist' parameters to include in the log, specific to the route in question:

 ``` js
     router.post('/user/register', function(req, res, next) {